Ozona's Water System

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Crockett County Jail (approx. 0.2 miles away); Ozona's First Water Well (approx. 0.2 miles away); Old Ozona Hotel (approx. ¼ mile away); Crockett County Courthouse (approx. ¼ mile away); Ozona Junior High School (approx. ¼ mile away); Crockett County (approx. ¼ mile away); David Crockett (approx. ¼ mile away); William Mozart McVey (approx. ¼ mile away).
 Touch for a list and map of all markers in Ozona.

 Credits.
 This page was last revised on May 29, 2018.
-This page originally submitted on April 19, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 61 times since then.
-Photos: 1. submitted on April 19, 2018, by Brian Anderson of Kingwood, Texas.
-2. submitted on May 27, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on April 19, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 92 times since then and 13 times this year.
+Photos: 1. submitted on April 19, 2018, by Brian Anderson of Atascocita, Texas.
+2. submitted on May 27, 2018, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.